War / Middle East

 Proxy Network

-Kata'ib Hezbollah serves as the primary IRGC-directed node conducting mass drone strikes against Gulf energy infrastructure from Iraqi territory.
+Kata'ib Hezbollah serves as the primary former IRGC-directed strike node against US and Western targets.

-Asaib Ahl al-Haq extends Iranian coercive influence into Iraqi security institutions, the formal armed forces, and political networks.
+Asaib Ahl al-Haq extends Iranian coercive reach into Iraqi security institutions, formal armed forces, and parliamentary political networks.

-Harakat Hezbollah al-Nujaba functions as a forward-deployed IRGC escalation node capable of cross-border operations.
+Harakat Hezbollah al-Nujaba functions as a forward-deployed escalation node capable of cross-border operations into Syria and against Gulf targets.

 Battle Deaths